thegrumpygator/PredMachLearnProject/MachLearnProj.md

 ## Balanced Accuracy      0.9978   0.9909   0.9931   0.9895   0.9985
 ```

+From the above, one can see that the accuracy of predictions on data which
+was not used in training is 0.99.
+This would indicate that my expected out of
+sample error should be about 0.01 or one in 100.

+20 Test Cases
+---
+The 20 test cases for submission were predicted using the above model.
+Based
+on submission success, all 20 cases were correctly predicted.

 ```r
 # use the model to predict cases for submission
 subPred <- predict(modelFit, newdata = testDat)